Shadows of Sanctuary: Reception

 Greg Costikyan reviewed Shadows of Sanctuary in Ares Magazine #12 and commented that "In Shadows, Sanctuary becomes even more fully described; it is rapidly turning into one of the most depraved and violent cities in fantasy fiction.
 If you enjoy a dash of blood-encrusted evil with your heroic fantasy, Shadows will prove fun."

+Shadows of Sanctuary won the 1982 Locus Award for Best Anthology.